 What are the symptoms of ectopic pregnancy?

-In the early stages, an ectopic pregnancy may not be able to recognize the signs and symptoms.
+In the early stages, it may not be able to recognize the signs and symptoms.
 But as it progresses, it can manifest as a normal pregnancy, such as nausea, vomiting, breast tenderness, and miscarriage.

 When you get tested, the pregnancy test will be positive.
 But the fetus cannot continue to grow due to its unusual location.
 As the fetus grows, it may have the following symptoms.

-The 1st or early symptoms or signs of ectopic pregnancy may be vaginal bleeding & pelvic pain.
+The 1st or early symptoms or signs of this disease may be vaginal bleeding & pelvic pain.
 If there is bleeding from the fallopian tubes, it can cause shoulder pain or a desire to have a bowel movement.

-The signs and symptoms of an ectopic pregnancy vary depending on where it occurred.
+The signs and symptoms of this disease may vary depending on where it occurred.
 As the fetus continues to grow abnormally, such as the fallopian tubes, it can rupture, leading to bleeding and death.
 With it, it causes minor headaches, fainting and shock.